Scones have a delicious fluffy texture to it. Using butter will give the scones a buttery flavour. Nice to have with tea.

 - Rub the flour and butter together using your fingertips, until form into crumbs.
 This takes around 20 to 30 minutes.
 Crumbs will be a light yellow colour, without lumps of butter.

-- Measure 100g castor sugar and add to crumbs in bowl, 50g saltanas or mixed fruits.
+- Measure 100g castor sugar and 50g sultanas or mixed fruits.
+Add ingredients to crumbs in a bowl.
 Mix all ingredients together.

-- Add milk to crumb mixture, a little at a time, using a round bladed knife.
-Mix gently.
-Continue to mix with the knife while adding milk, until the crumb mixture sticks together to form a dough. you have a soft dough.
+- Add milk to crumb mixture, a little at a time, using a round-bladed knife.
+Mix with the knife while adding milk, until the crumb mixture sticks together to form a dough when the crumbs will stick together.

 - Turn the dough onto a lightly floured surface.
 Gently bring the dough together with your hands and lightly squeeze into a dome.
-Flatten the dome with your hand into a thickness of about 1½ inches.
+Then flatten the dough with your hand into a thickness of about 1½ inches.

-- Cut out the scones using a round pastry cutter and place them on the prepared baking tray.
-Brush the tops of the scones with a little milk or beaten egg (NB: Egg will give the scones a stronger golden brown colour when baked).
+- Cut out the scones using a round pastry cutter.
+Dip the pastry cutter in flour, then cut out the scones.
+Flouring the pastry cutter will prevent the scones sticking to it.
+Place the scones on the prepared baking tray.
+Brush the tops of the scones with a little milk or beaten egg (NB: Beaten egg will give the scones a stronger golden brown colour when baked).

-- Then take out of oven and turn onto a wire cooking rack to cool.
+- When scones are baked take them out of the oven and turn scones onto a wire cooling rack to cool.